Eye Donation in Chennai

 Procedure followed by Eye Banks

-Every bank follows a protocol to obtain the tissue or the organ from the deceased person.
-Those are:
+Every bank follows a protocol to obtain the tissue or the organ from the deceased person:

 - Consent is taken either from the donor registry or from donor’s next of kin.